chandan0069/Rock-Paper-Scisssors/README.md

 This Python code implements a classic Rock, Paper, Scissors game where you play against the computer.

-How to Play:

-Save the code as a Python file (e.g., rock_paper_scissors.py).
-Run the script from your terminal using python rock_paper_scissors.py.
 Gameplay:

 The game begins with a welcome message.
 You'll see visual representations of Rock, Paper, and Scissors for reference.